A Comprehensive Framework to Operationalize Social Stereotypes for Responsible AI Evaluations: Framework

 \paragraph{Context}

 Finally, it is crucial to remember that stereotypes are not universal or static.
-They exist within specific social, cultural, and temporal contexts.
-Instead of implying that we are speaking about ``society'' in general, it is important to pinpoint both the time period and the specific reference/artifact (a dataset, a model, a geo-cultural region, etc.) that reflects the societal views in question.
-This precision will help avoid generalizations and ensures a more accurate analysis of stereotypes.
+They exist within specific social, cultural, and temporal contexts that shape human behaviors \cite{lewin1951intention}.
+Instead of implying that stereotypes speak about ``society'' in general, it is important to pinpoint both the time period and the specific reference/artifact (a dataset, a model, a geo-cultural region, etc.) that reflects the societal views in question.
+For instance, the perceived social norms and support for prejudice reduction in a given context can influence whether people express prejudiced attitudes \cite{devine1995racial}.
+This precise component will help prevent generalizations and ensures a more accurate analysis of stereotypes.

 \begin{itemize} \item \textit{Time}.
 Stereotypes are dynamic associations, reflecting shifts in social group interactions, cultural norms, and historical events over time.
 The perceivers' exposure to the evolving information, therefore, alters their existing stereotypes.
 This is an important aspect to capture in how we operationalize stereotypes in NLP research. \item \textit{Reference}.
 Stereotypes captured in NLP datasets and models, exist within specific socio-cultural contexts.
 Their prevalence may vary depending on which slice of society is captured in any specific dataset or model.
-Hence, it is important to also capture this referential context -- i.e., which societal context, and which artifact, whether data or model. \item \textit{Provenance and Reinforcement.} The origin of a stereotype can denote the intent or purpose of reinforcing this belief on a social level.
+Hence, it is important to also capture this referential context---i.e., which societal context, and which artifact, whether data or model. \item \textit{Provenance and Reinforcement.} The origin of a stereotype can denote the intent or purpose of reinforcing this belief on a social level.
 Stereotypes may be rooted in social policies, propaganda, myths or scientific misconceptions.
-Understanding whether a stereotype originates from scientific, religious, media, or political propaganda maybe helpful for evaluating its social impact. \end{itemize}
+Understanding whether a stereotype originates from scientific, religious, media, or political propaganda may be helpful for evaluating its social impact. \end{itemize}

 It is important to also note that the features in the framework may interact with one another.
 For example, \textit{Christians} are a minority group in India and can be seen as marginalized, whereas, the same group is not similarly marginalized in the US.
-This difference may influence how stereotypes about the same target group may be dealt with in India vs. the US.
+This difference influences how stereotypes about the same target group may be dealt with in India vs. the US \cite{Kulkarni2023revisiting}.